HubSpotWebTeam/serverless-resource-policy/README.md

 ## How to Use

-1. Install in your serverless application: `npm install --save serverless-resource-policy`
+1. Install in your serverless application: `npm install --save @hs-web-team/serverless-resource-policy`
-2. In your `serverless.yml` file, add the `serverless-resource-plugin`, for example:
+2. In your `serverless.yml` file, add the `@hs-web-team/serverless-resource-plugin`, for example:
    ```
    plugins:
-   - serverless-resource-policy
+   - @hs-web-team/serverless-resource-policy
    ```
 3. Within the `provider` block, add a `stage` variable:
    ```